jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/queuedof.md

   // If it exists, return it's funding cycle if it is approved if (_standbyFundingCycleConfiguration > 0) {
     fundingCycle = _getStructFor(_projectId, _standbyFundingCycleConfiguration);

     if (_isApproved(_projectId, fundingCycle)) return fundingCycle;

-    // Resolve the funding cycle for the for the latest configured funding cycle. fundingCycle = _getStructFor(_projectId, fundingCycle.basedOn);
+    // Resolve the funding cycle for the latest configured funding cycle. fundingCycle = _getStructFor(_projectId, fundingCycle.basedOn);
   } else {
-    // Resolve the funding cycle for the for the latest configured funding cycle. fundingCycle = _getStructFor(_projectId, latestConfigurationOf[_projectId]);
+    // Resolve the funding cycle for the latest configured funding cycle. fundingCycle = _getStructFor(_projectId, latestConfigurationOf[_projectId]);

     // If the latest funding cycle starts in the future, it must start in the distant future
     // since its not in standby.
 In this case base the queued cycles on the base cycle. if (fundingCycle.start > block.timestamp)